ABOUT Edera Jewelry

 Ivy works extensively with clients on custom wedding and couture projects.
 Please visit the Custom Work page to request your own Edera Jewelry design.

 Ivy Long launched Edera Jewelry in 2006.
 Named after the Italian word for "ivy," a symbol of love and fidelity in the language of flowers, and a nod to Ivy's Italian heritage, Edera Jewelry has become known for meticulously-crafted heirloom-quality bridal jewelry and accessories with a romantic, vintage-inspired sensibility.

 Ivy grew up fascinated by the beautiful fabrics, trims, and beads in her mother's textile art and millinery studio, and learned to sew, knit, and embroider an early age.
 Soon jewelry overtook all of her other creative interests, and she went on to apprentice with and work for several jewelry designers while still in her teens.
 Her passion for lace was sparked in her early twenties when she came across a book of reproductions of Renaissance Venetian needlelace patterns.
 Captivated, Ivy began experimenting with real metal threads to create delicate lace motifs, designing her own patterns and eventually combining her love of needle arts with her jewelry-making expertise.
 The feminine and timeless character of lace lent itself perfectly to bridal designs.

-For nearly a decade Ivy has had the pleasure of designing jewelry for brides all over the world.
+For over a decade Ivy has had the pleasure of designing jewelry for brides all over the world.
 Her work has been featured in many national and regional wedding magazines including: Bridal Guide, Get Married, and WellWed, as well as the blogs Style Me Pretty, Ruffled, and The Wedding Chicks, among others.
 Her jewelry has been featured on the TV series Reign, and she has designed jewelry for the national bridal salon BHLDN.
 She creates the collection from her studio in a small Victorian cottage situated in the beautiful Green Mountains of Vermont.